shuopwang/MultiLabel_Hoeffding_Tree/lc.md

 ```
 <b>MultiLabelHoeffdingTree</b> is a class capable of performing multi-labels classification on a stream dataset.

+The Hoeffding tree is the state-of-the-art classifier for single-label data streams, and performs prediction by choosing the majority class at each leaf.
+Predictive accuracy can be increased by adding naive Bayes models at the leaves of the trees.
+Here, we extend the Hoeffding Tree to deal with multi-label data: a Multi-label Hoeffding Tree.

 As with other classifiers, <b>MultiLabelHoeffdingTree</b> takes as input two array: an array X, sparse or dense, of size [n_samples, n_features] holding the training samples, and an array Y includes serval sub-array, and the sub-array store 1 or 0 to present yes or no:

 ```py